RudoyMikhail/MS-SqlServerLinux/README.md

 #How to connect locally?
 That is how to connect to your PC</br>
 sqlcmd -S localhost -U SA -P '<YourPassword>'#Note that password should be set without single quotes and angle brackets</br>
+If successful, you should get to a sqlcmd command prompt: 1></br>